Skip to content

 If the payee receives and cashes the replacement warrant after Aug.
 31, 2021, it will be rejected by Treasury Operations and returned to the financial institution, which may result in a potential charge against the payee.

-It is recommended that agencies review their DAFR8171 at least three to six months before Aug.
+The Comptroller’s office recommends that agencies review their DAFR8171 at least three to six months before Aug.
 31 each year.
 If replacement payments are needed, agencies should consider coordinating a direct deposit payment with the payees to minimize the risk of a lost or stolen warrant or delaying the delivery of the replacement warrant.